 Cowboys Staff Tracker: Naming Names On Who Could Work For New Coach McCarthy

+UPDATED Cowboys Staff Tracker: Naming Names On Who'll Work For New Coach McCarthy

 FRISCO - Jimmy Johnson used to call them "ball guys.''
 It's the football equivalent of basketball's "gym rat.''
 New Dallas Cowboys coach Mike McCarthy?
 He's a "ball guy.''
 And some of his new 2020 staff will, to some degree, reflect that mentality.

-Note: UPDATE: Moore is in ... but we'll argue he shouldn't be (won't be?) the play-caller ...
-UPDATE: Some how, some way, some day ...